 It turns out that there are three ways to do this although only one works for me.
 I am listing all three in case my environment is weird and the other ways might work for you.

 Essentially, what you want is to pass the event code to Google Analytics only when the submit button on the lightbox is clicked.
 For that you set up a listener to call a function which fires the event tracking code when called.
-This is very well described by Rocketeer SEO Hero and also by Silvabokis.

 This did not work for me.
 Even though I tried several combinations but the variable value that should get assigned to 1, never happened.